dustinpfister/blog_posts/_posts/threejs-examples-create-path-tool.md

 ## The first prototype of the tool thus far \(r0\).

 In this section I will be writing a thing or two about the first prototype of this path creation tool where I just mutate the start control and end points of a single quadratic curve3 object.
 Event when it comes to doing that alone though there are still a few things to be aware of.
 For example there is how to go about clicking a mesh object to begin with, when it comes to that there is of course using the [raycaster class](/2021/05/18/threejs-raycastser/).
+Another thing it how to go about getting a visual idea of what is going on with the current state of the curve, for this I can use the get points method of the curve class to get an array of Vector3 objects that I can then use with the set from points method of the buffer geometry class to create a geometry that I can then use with THREE.Points.
+Still the goal here is to keep things as simple as possible and just get the core idea of what I want to work.

 ```js
 //-------- ----------